“But I rejoiced in the Lord greatly that now at last your care for me has flourished again; though you surely did care, but you lacked opportunity.”

 “your care for me has flourished again”

 Whenever the Philippians saw that Paul needed financial support, they came through like a verdant garden lush with flowering blossoms.
-Paul received their gift like a wife who gets a bouquet of flowers from her husband.
+Paul received their gift like a wife who gets a bouquet from her husband.
 The word “flourished” means revive, sprout, blossom.
 Their appreciation for the gospel motivated them to give sacrificially.
 They knew Paul’s sacrifice in bringing the gospel to them.
 They gladly, frequently, and generously contributed to the ministry of the apostle.
 Whenever possible, they blossomed in their financial support of Paul.

-The local church has a definite responsibility for the support of missionaries.
+The local church has definite responsibility for the support of missionaries.
 Some churches leave their missionaries without support on foreign fields because of a split.
 What a tragedy!

 “though you surely did care”